 If you do use this method, it’s a good idea to add something between the sewn rubber and inner tube, such as a strip of strong tape.

 If you are heading to the hills for an extended bikepacking or touring trip, packing a needle and thread is a good idea for this and any other fabric repairs.

 When to give up and put in a tube

 No matter how hard you try, there’s always the chance a tubeless tyre might not be fixable on the road or trailside.
 Inserting an inner tube can be a mucky business with sealant already in the tyre, so it’s generally a last resort.

 Before fitting an inner tube, thoroughly check the tyre for any punctures or offending items such as thorns.
 Just because you’ve found one, doesn’t mean there won’t be more embedded in the rubber waiting to puncture your inner tube too!

-You can still get snakebite punctures with tubeless too, so make sure you’re running adequate pressures in your tyres, especially over harsh or rocky terrain to avoid a nasty double puncture from impact on the rim.
+You can still get snakebite punctures with tubeless too, so make sure you’re running adequate pressures in your tyres, especially over harsh or rocky terrain to avoid a nasty double puncture from an impact on the rim.
 These are notoriously tricky to fix, with holes often too close to the tyre bead.

 Besides punctured tyres, there are other things that need careful maintenance to keep your tubeless set up running smoothly, including the rim tape, tubeless valves and sealant.

 It can be pretty hard to sort these on the go, so that’s when you might need to pop in a tube and leave the closer inspection until you’re home.